Rinzii/ccmath/README.md

 * MSVC 19.26+
 * Intel DPC++ 2022.0.0+
 * Nvidia HPC SDK 22.7+ (Lowest tested version)

+> [!ATTENTION]
+> Listed compilers may not be the actual supported versions as development is still ongoing.

 > [!NOTE]
 > Currently working on finding manners to lower these requirements.